CKBDAO/ckb-dao-v2/docs/delegated-representatives.md

 This DAO is being designed with the Nervos DAO treasury in mind as a source of funding, but most of the concepts will work with any funding source.

-The information in this document may overlap with **Mission & Values**, which will be combined at a later date.
+The information in this document may overlap with [Mission & Values](./mission-and-values.md), which will be combined at a later date.

 ## Representatives